 Southampton is a city of live music.
 Renowned venue The Joiners has launched many bands, stadium acts come to the Ageas Bowl, the O2 Guildhall hosts the mainstream, and festivals and street music thrive.
+Solent also works closely with music venue The 1865, putting on live performances with students across music degrees.

-The city has great shopping and independent and state-of-the-art cinemas and theatres.
+The city has great shopping, and independent and state-of-the-art cinemas and theatres.